haj/together/README.md

 ![Together](together.png)

 Together is a Multi-tennant collaboration Platform.
 It will handle your users, signup, groups, memberships and invitations.
-It is meant as a platform for apps that allow users of a company or organization to form groups and collaborate.
+It is meant as a platform for apps that allow users of a company or organization to easily find each other on a private platform, form groups and collaborate.

 You can choose to scope any or all data to a domain (as in DNS domain) based on current user's email.
-New users that sign up will only see data that corresponds to their email domamin.
+New users that sign up will only see the data that corresponds to their email domain.

 It is a Rails Engine.
 It is just started, but we have big plans for it.
 If you're interested, leave your email adres here: http://together.launchrock.com/ and we'll keep you updated.